-I was thinking that out of the three big upcoming IPOs: Anthropic, OpenAI and SpaceX that Space-X would be the most promising one since it does real things without a lot of competition.
+I was thinking that out of the three big upcoming IPOs: Anthropic, OpenAI and SpaceX that SpaceX would be the most promising one, since it does real things without a lot of competition.
 Their customers don’t have good alternatives, and their biggest customer is the U.S. government.
 Sounds reasonable.

-But no, it’s not even close to reasonable: Musk gets to vote with 1.3 billion RESTRICTED shares.
-This is insane.
-His pay package says he earns the shares when he has put terawatts of data centers in space and has a million person Mars colony up and running (never going to happen in his lifetime.)
-Interesting how that works.
-The thing is, until he formally receives those shares as part of his pay package he doesn’t have to pay taxes on them.
+Until Musk formally receives those shares as part of his pay package, he doesn’t have to pay taxes on them.
 He already controls 80% of the votes and the total will go to 85% after the IPO.
-Later if he needs money he can sell some of his current actually fully vested shares and since he gets to vote with his UNEARNED shares he can’t lose control.
+Later, if he needs money, he can sell some of his current actually fully vested shares.
+Since he gets to vote with his UNEARNED shares, he can’t lose control.
 OH, except he may never need to sell because he can take out loans against those restricted shares.

 There’s a bunch of other sketchy stuff but the core ownership structure is just crazy.